opensyria/OpenSyria/doc/build-windows-msvc.md

 ### 6. vcpkg-specific Issues and Workarounds

-vcpkg installation during the configuration step might fail for various reasons unrelated to OpenSyria Core.
+vcpkg installation during the configuration step might fail for various reasons unrelated to OpenSY.

 If the failure is due to a "Buildtrees path … is too long" error, which is often encountered when building with `BUILD_GUI=ON` and using the default vcpkg installation provided by Visual Studio, you can